aws-solutions-library-samples/guidance-for-event-driven-application-auto-scaling-with-keda-on-amazon-eks/README.md

 - ```kubectl get nodes```

-## Continue implementing the Guidance
+## Deployment steps and Validation

 To continue implementing the Guidance click  **[HERE](#put-link-here)** to learn more.